kspicer80/kspicer80.github.io/content/posts/2023-04-01-fitzgerald-hemingway.md

 X_test_vec = vectorizer.transform(X_test)
 ```

-What the [```CountVectorizer()```](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer) function does is it takes all of the words in the text and converts the whole text file into just a long list of words.
+As seasoned DH folks knows, what the [```CountVectorizer()```](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer) function does is it takes all of the words in the text and converts the whole text file into just a long list of words.
 (This is often called a ["bag of words" representation](https://en.wikipedia.org/wiki/Bag-of-words_model) because all the program is doing is, quite literally, counting each word and how many times each word appears; everything ends up in a "bag" because this process disregards grammar and also word order too.)
 The second and third lines of code just apply this technique/function to both the training and testing sets—for more information, the ```.fit``` method is explained in the documentation [here](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer.fit) and the ```.fit_transform``` [here](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer.fit_transform).

 Once the text files are converted into a matrix (i.e. the data has been ["vectorized"](https://www.ritchieng.com/machine-learning-multinomial-naive-bayes-vectorization/)), one can then train a model to make predictions on the testing data.
 For this little project, we'll utilize a widely used algorithm that is based on "Bayes' theorem," which "describes the probability of an event, based on prior knowledge of conditions that might be related to the event."[^4] This is a very commonly used model for "text classification" problems and it thus serves our purposes here well enough.[^5] Once the model is instantiated, we can fit it on our data as follows: